Mel Giedroyc

-Early life
+Education and early life

 Giedroyc was born on 5 June 1968 in Epsom, Surrey, and grew up in Leatherhead.
-Her father, Michal, an aircraft designer, civil engineer and family historian, of Polish-Lithuanian descent from the aristocratic Giedroyć family, moved to Britain in 1947; he died in December 2017.
-Her mother, Rosemary "Rosy" Cumpston (born 1937), is of English origin.
-Mel Giedroyc attended the independent Oxford High School, and later attended Trinity College, Cambridge, graduating with a lower second degree in French and Italian.
+Her father, Michal, an aircraft designer, civil engineer and family historian, of Polish–Lithuanian descent from the aristocratic Giedroyć family, had moved to Britain in 1947; he died in December 2017.

+Her mother, Rosemary "Rosy" Cumpston (1937–2024), was of English origin.
+Her older sister is film and television director Coky Giedroyc.
+After moving to Oxford as a teenager Giedroyc was privately educated at Oxford High School, England and later the University of Cambridge as a student of Trinity College, Cambridge, where she graduated with a lower second class degree in French and Italian.